felixbuenemann/vblob/README.md

 ## FS driver
 For scalability, the file system driver supports multiple instances of the gateway operating on the same files.
 Metadata and blobs live in separate physical files in different directories.
 New files do not replace existing files until they have been fully uploaded and persisted.
 Old files are cleaned up using garbage collection processes which run in the background.

 The file system driver was designed to provide consistency without the use of any database.
 It depends on the file system for reference-counting hard links and atomic 'mv' operations.
+This driver is primarily designed for running on a NAS box with NFS protocol.
+The deployment can have multiple instances of vblob running to horizontally scale throughput for requests.
+This driver also works for a single node deployment on local disk.

 ## API Documentation
 - For details of supported API features see the [doc](doc) directory